Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Future Directions and Use Cases

-According to the results of previous research discussed in previous sections, we provide some suggestions and recommendations for future directions toward the combination of blockchain and biometrics that should be taken into account for designing a techno-legal framework incorporating blockchain into biometrics.
+According to the results of previous research discussed in previous sections, we provide some suggestions and recommendations for future directions toward the combination of blockchain and biometrics that should be taken into account when designing a technolegal framework that incorporates blockchain in biometrics.